 Men often predominate the hallways and cubicles of the Tech Industry.
 Rarely seen are the women.

-The underrepresentation of women and girls in IT workforce and education is unfortunately not something new.
-Too little light has been shed on this problem, and the underlying issue still persists today.
+The under-representation of women and girls in the IT workforce and education is not something new.
+Too little light has been shed on this problem, and the issue persists today.

 What happened along the way?

-The problem is not that women are not capable of having an enormous supply of ideas, to create and to code, or to provide ingenious IT solutions to the world today.
+The problem is not that women are not capable of having an enormous supply of ideas to create and to code or to provide ingenious IT solutions to the world today.

-The Guardian recently published an article stating that female finance specialists working in the top financial institutions are paid only half as much as men.
-An article by Forbes showed that women in Hollywood with lead roles are paid less than their male counterparts.
+This is a rampant and evident problem not only in the IT world but in other industries as well.
+The Guardian writes that female finance specialist working in the top financial institutions are paid only half as men.
+Forbes writes that women with lead roles in Hollywood receive a payment that is less than their male counterparts.

-In the same effort as how women in Hollywood come together to support Time’s Up for gender parity, we also want to close the gender gap and push back the struggle for equal pay in the IT industry with Syntactics, PINK.
+In the same effort as to how women in Hollywood come together to support Time’s Up for gender parity, we also want to close the gender gap and push back the struggle for equal pay in the IT industry with Syntactics, PINK.